Ken Riley: Legacy

-Commenting about not yet being enshrined in the Hall of Fame, Riley said "I think my numbers are deserving of the Hall of Fame.
+Commenting about not yet being enshrined in the Pro Football Hall of Fame, Riley said "I think my numbers are deserving of the Hall of Fame.
 I've always been a modest and low-key type guy.
 I've always thought your work would speak for you.
 It's like it's working against me now because the older you get and the longer you stay out of it, people forget who you are."

 In 2007, he was named to the Florida High School Association All-Century Team which selected the Top 33 players in the 100-year history of high school football in the state of Florida's history.

 In 2010, he was named as a part of the Pro Football Researchers Association "Hall of Very Good" class of 2010.

 Riley was posthumously inducted to the Bengals Ring of Honor as a part of their inaugural class.
-He was also the second player ever to make it in from Florida A&M, the first being Bob Hayes.

 On August 17, 2022, Riley was announced as one of the three finalists nominated by the senior committee for induction in the 2023 Pro Football Hall of Fame class along with Joe Klecko and Chuck Howley.
-At the 2023 NFL Honors, he was announced being a member of the 2023 Hall of Fame class, becoming the second player who spent all of his career with the Bengals to be inducted and the fourth overall.
+At the 2023 NFL Honors, he was announced as a member of the 2023 Hall of Fame class, becoming the second player who spent all of his career with the Bengals to be inducted and the fourth overall.

+Riley's teammate, cornerback Lemar Parrish, made six Pro Bowls while playing opposite of Riley.
+At the time of his retirement, Parrish was tied for 15th all-time in interceptions, for which he has been passed over by dozens of players in the years since retirement.
+In 1997, The Cincinnati Enquirer said that Parrish hurt his chances for more interceptions by "covering receivers so tightly that quarterbacks didn't even try."
+Teams were known to throw to Riley's side instead of Parrish's.
+In 1974, Riley himself even said "They keep on throwin' over here, and I get my six or seven interceptions a year."